Tingram71/Metro_car_funnel_analysis/README.md

 | ------------------- | --------------------- |
 | 385477              | 223652                |

-#### How many rides were requested and how many unique users requested a ride?
+#### Total rides requested and count of unique users requesting a ride:
 ```sql
 SELECT
   COUNT(request_ts) AS total_rides_requested,